xiix0/scam/README.md

-You will inherit millions of dollars.
+Your step will soil many countries.